gempesaw/Selenium-Screenshot/README.md

 `difference` requires one argument: the filename of a PNG to compare against.
-Like ["compare"](#compare), the other file must contain a PNG of the exact same size as the png you passed into this instance of screenshot.
+Like ["compare"](#compare), the other file must contain a PNG of the exact same size as the PNG you passed into this instance of screenshot.
 Note that for larger images, this method will take noticeably long to resolve.